DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

 Where the ISIS source code lives, the lowercase `isis` subdirectory of `ISIS3`.
 If you are in build, this would be `../isis` as a relative path.

 ***Build Directory*** (`ISIS3/build`):
 Where generated project files live (Makefiles, Ninja files, Xcode project, etc).
 Holds the `bin` directory where binaries are built to.
+`ninja` (or `make`) commands should be run from here.

 ***Custom Data and Test Data***:
 The addition of test data files should be limited.
 Contributions to $ISISTESTDATA are no longer accepted.